MadLeon/LearnCPA/semester2/oop244/fundations.md

 - "..." - other system header files
 - "..." - your own header files

-> insert namespace declarations and directives after all header file inclusions.
+Insert namespace declarations and directives **after** all header file inclusions.